Skip to Content

 QuestionAnswer

-Why 333,888 years?Only value satisfying all six constraints simultaneously
+Why 333,888 years?Only value satisfying all eight constraints simultaneously

 Why Fibonacci?Observed empirically; physical cause unknown